 The screen on Dell’s best offering is slightly smaller than on the ASUS but still perfect for video editing.
 This easy to navigate the home screen and apps along with the 1 TB hard drive make this one of the best laptops for video editing.
 The backlight on the keyboard is the best I’ve seen on any unit- each key is extremely easy to see and read.
 For any video editors looking to make a full-time switch from a desktop to a laptop, the Dell Inspiron is the strongest option because its user interface is the most similar to what you are already comfortable with.

-There is only 8 GB of RAM on this machine, so definitely store your clips on an external drive for optimized playback speed.
+There are only 8 GB of RAM on this machine, so definitely store your clips on an external drive for optimized playback speed.
 The battery will last for about 4-5 hours with heavy use, making it possible to sit in a coffee shop or café and get some work done without having to plug in.
 The speakers are better than those on the ASUS ROG but using headphones for editing videos that have a strong audible narrative is recommended.

-3. Apple MacBook Pro 15.4-Inch Laptop with Retina Display and Force Touch (NEWEST VERSION)
+3. Apple MacBook Pro 15.4-Inch Laptop with Retina Display and Force Touch

 The MacBook Pro is the absolute top of the line device for editing video on a laptop.
 There is a reason why so many in the media and digital nomad communities work with the MacBook.
 The 1 TB hard drive is perfect for heavy working programs like Final Cut Pro.
 The 1 TB flash storage on this device is top of the line, and using Apple’s iOS interface is the easiest way to work once it’s learned.

 For those switching from a PC, it can take a couple weeks of fooling around with the MacBook to feel comfortable.
 But once you make the switch, you likely will never go back.
 This machine is efficient, very fast in apps and on the web, and is not susceptible to the viruses that plague PC users.
 As with all Apple computers, the RAM is soldered so it cannot be altered or upgraded.
-If you are willing to make the investment, this computer will last for many years and if you work with other video editors and people who spend time on Macs, odds are that someone will know how to fix any small problems that arise.
+If you are willing to make the investment, this computer will last for many years and if you work with other video editors and people who spend time on Macs, the odds are that someone will know how to fix any small problems that arise.

 4. ASUS K501UW-AB78 15.6-inch Full-HD Gaming Laptop